ryanquinnnelson/shelltools/README.md

-# bash-example
+# bash-tools
-Code samples using Bash scripting

-### Summary
-This project collects scripts which were developed to showcase a command of Bash scripting or to perform useful everyday tasks.
+Collection of scripts developed to showcase a command of Bash scripting or perform useful every tasks

 #### List of concepts to be included
 - Argument parsing